stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 vstart
 ~~~~~~

-"vstart" is actually a shell script in the ``src/`` directory of the Ceph
+"vstart" is actually a shell script in the ``src/`` directory of the Stone
 repository (``src/vstart.sh``).
-It is used to start a single node Ceph
+It is used to start a single node Stone
 cluster on the machine where it is executed.
 Several required and some
-optional Ceph internal services are started automatically when it is used to
+optional Stone internal services are started automatically when it is used to
-start a Ceph cluster. vstart is the basis for the three most commonly used
+start a Stone cluster. vstart is the basis for the three most commonly used
-development environments in Ceph Dashboard.
+development environments in Stone Dashboard.

 You can read more about vstart in `Deploying a development cluster`_.
 Additional information for developers can also be found in the `Developer